Stanislav Libenský and Jaroslava Brychtová: Architectural commissions

 Much of Libenský and Brychtová's architectural work was done for buildings in Czechoslovakia, including two windows, created for the St. Wenceslas Chapel in Prague's St. Vitus Cathedral.
 Built in the fourteenth century, the historic chapel was reconstructed by the Czech government between 1961 and 1964.
 Libenský and Brychtová were selected by competition to replace the chapel's original stained glass windows, which dated from 1912 to 1913.
 The artists created an abstract design for the windows that, in its modern simplicity, departed from the ornate, early sixteenth-century decoration of the chapel.
 To relate the new to the old, Libenský and Brychtová used the muted grey-brown, grey-green and pink hues in the chapel's frescoes as the predominant colors in their windows.
 Outside of Czechoslovakia their architectural glass work was seen in World's Fair exhibitions and Czech Embassies.
-At Expo '67 in Montreal, Canada, they created three large sculptures for the Czechoslovakian Pavilion's "Hall of Century and Traditions".
+At Expo 67 in Montreal, Canada, they created three large sculptures for the Czechoslovak Pavilion's "Hall of Century and Traditions".
 These were "Blue Concretion", "Sun of the Century", and "Large Conus".
 According to Corning Museum of Glass curator Tina Oldknow, these large-scale sculptures in glass were "a revelation" to the American Studio Glass artists who saw them, including Harvey Littleton, Dale Chihuly and Marvin Lipofsky.